 On our journey back to Mysore , we stopped at a hill point, it seemed it was in the middle of clouds, there was a tea shack there ,serving various types of masala, cardamom and other flavored teas.

 We had different flavors of tea and smoked too.
 It was such a wonderful experience, in the middle of the clouds, with my friends and my beautiful wife.
-My heart did not want to go anywhere else but I also knew, the beauty of beauty lies in small moments, not in overstaying them or over living them.
+My heart did not want to go anywhere else .
+But I also knew, the beauty lies in small moments, not in overstaying them or over living them.
 So we moved on.

-We were on our way back and were near Mysore and it was around 7pm and all of us were really tired.
-My wife, although loves to see the places with me, but hates to be on the road continuously on a single stretch.
-I could see her tired , wanted to reach home and relax.
-Kumar and I started some obnoxious talks to entertain the ladies, talks about the famous brigand of that area, telling some stories, on the fly made up stories to entertain them.
-They listened to that for some time, my wife finally got so bored by it, she bit me on my arm so hard and for so long that I could not say a single word that moment and silently suggested Kumar to not to go on with those stories.
+We were on our way back and were near Mysore .
+It was around 7pm and all of us were really tired.
+My wife, although loves to see the places with me.
+But hates to be on the road continuously on a single stretch.
+I could see her tired .
+She wanted to reach home and relax.
+Kumar and I started some obnoxious talks to entertain the ladies.
+The talks about the famous brigand of that area, on the fly made up stories to entertain them.
+My wife finally got so bored by it.
+She bit me on my arm so hard that I could not say a single word that moment .
+I silently suggested Kumar to not to go on with those stories.

 We continued traveling even after reaching Mysore, We had dinner on a Road side dhaba, dhaba is a typical Punjabi restaurant that serves Punjabi food, at times this keyword has also took us to restaurants which were nowhere near to be a Punjabi dhaba and their Food was nowhere near to Punjabi food.
 But on Mysore road, one can find some good dhabas as well.
 After dinner, Kumar pushed accelerator and got us home and stopped by another Tea shack to have a tea and a smoke.